jsidrach/ewatcher/docs/Install-Upgrade.md

 * Visit `http://YOUR_EMONCMS_IP/admin/db` and update the database
 * To manage users or create automatically the required input and feeds, use [this tool](https://github.com/jsidrach/ewatcher-users/)

+**Note**: the panels won't work until some data is sent to the inputs

 # Upgrade

 * Change path to the *EWatcher* directory (usually `/var/www/html/emoncms/Modules/EWatcher/`)